initc3/ic3-website/content/accelerator.md

 Participants in the IC3-Cornell Blockchain Accelerator will benefit from:

 - $10,000 in seed funding for up to two projects that meet specific criteria
-- Mentorship from IC3’s extensive network of faculty, PhD students, and industry leaders industry leaders hailing from Ava labs, Chainlink, Paypal, Coinbase, and many more
+- Mentorship from IC3’s extensive network of faculty, PhD students, and industry leaders from Ava labs, Chainlink, Paypal, Coinbase, and many more
 - Research support to help navigate complex challenges and accelerate project development
 - Access to a global network of blockchain builders and innovators
 - Exposure to the industry's top investors such as Pantera, Dragonfly, and a16z, who are actively supporting early-stage projects